 Here is what I did to achieve the benefits of curb walking inside!

 - Use the staircase in your house.
 Put your one foot on the first step of the staircase and other foot on the floor of the house.
-Take a small step along the length of the first step.
+Keep climbing the stair holding the rail.

 - If using the staircase is not wide enough for you, you can use the Aerobic exercise step to get that uneven gait.

 - Alternatively, take out your high heel Pump.
 Don’t worry I am not asking you to dance in high heels.
 All you have to do is put on one high heel and keep other foot bare.

 All these indoor methods will help you get that uneven gait to open up more space in your pelvis, allowing the baby to move farther down in a birthing position.

 Although I can’t guarantee that this natural method of inducing labor will work for you, there is no harm in trying it.
 Just make sure that you are careful walking on the curb and take someone with you to support in case you need it.

 Now that you know all about Curb walking to induce labor , let’s look at other natural methods that have worked for people to induce labor.